Technamm Masstech T4: History

 Faced with replacing the Peugeot P4 and while waiting for the ACMAT VT4, the French army ordered 500 units, with the first one delivered in April 2017 and the last in November 2018.

-In mid-November 2022, France donate 100 T4s to Tunisia through the Directorate of Security and Defence Cooperation.
 In December 2022, a new contract for 128 units for the G5 Sahel Joint Force was announced.

 Specifications

 The base of the Masstech T4 is built by Toyota in Japan, from the HZJ 76 model.
 Technamm then carries out the militarization in Aix-en-Provence.
 In particular, the vehicle is equipped with a PR4G radio, a SITEL terminal and a DAGR GPS.
 It can carry four or five passengers.
 Deployed only in France with Opération Sentinelle, its engine, rustic and compatible with African and military fuels, allows its shipment to OPEX.

 Its unit cost is 70,000 euros, 60% of which goes to Masstech.